 Choose the Texas Commercial Property Management Experts

-We offer expert commercial property management for assets in major markets Texas like Houston, Dallas, and San Antonio.
-Specifically, we provide Lease administration management services, Financial services, Facility operations, and more.
-No matter what kind of assets you have, our commercial property management team is equipped to lease your commercial office building and manage your properties and facilities.
+At CXRE, we offer expert commercial property management for assets in major Texas markets like Houston, Dallas, and San Antonio.
+Our services include lease administration management, finances, facility operations, and more.
+No matter what kind of assets you have, our experienced commercial property management team is equipped to lease your commercial office building and manage your properties and facilities.

 Since our team wants you to succeed, we’ve created tenant-centric services which reduce turnover.
-As a result, CXRE never uses cookie-cutter methods, but we design big-picture tailor-made, solutions for your commercial real estate portfolio.
+CXRE never uses cookie-cutter methods.
+Instead, we design big-picture tailor-made solutions for your commercial real estate portfolio.
 When you work with us, you have some of the most talented people in the industry on your side.

 Our Special Skillset

-Commercial property management requires a special skillset, and CXRE has it.
+Commercial property management requires a special skill-set, and CXRE has it.
 We handle properties of any size and almost any type.
-From commercial offices buildings to medical offices, our team can manage your property or portfolio and all related needs.
+From commercial offices buildings to medical offices, our team will manage your property or portfolio and all related needs.